mylifeisoofed/CS314_Project_Group3/README.md

 - **Report Summaries:** Generate summaries of appointments and reports as text files.
 - **Database Management:** Add and remove members and providers from the database.

-## Data Structure
+## Development

-- **Template Hash Table:** The software uses a custom-implemented template hash table to efficiently store and retrieve data about all members and providers in the database.
+The software is programmed entirely in C++.
+The software uses a custom-implemented template hash table to efficiently store and retrieve data about all members and providers in the database.

 ## Group Project